JiangtaoXu93/mapReduce-Project/Readme.md

 1. install sbt
-2. run "make all" to making predictions
+2. query file should be specified as `QUERY_FILE` at makefile line 2
-3. the query file can be specified in makefile
+3. output file should be specified as `OUTPUT_FILE` at makefile line 5
+4. run "make predict" to making predictions